Love her or hate her, Messenger has become a familiar Plymouth landmark, welcoming thousands of people into the theatre every year.

 9 February 2017

-Since the proposal of the sculpture, there had been a mixed response to the plans.
-Despite this, planning permission for Messenger was granted by Plymouth City Council in February 2017 giving the green light for work to begin.
+Despite a mixed response to the plans, permission for Messenger was granted by Plymouth City Council in February 2017, giving the green light for work to begin.

-It was revealed that the sculpture would cost around £450,000 to create, with the money coming entirely from cash that was earmarked for a piece of public art as part of the theatre’s regeneration project in 2013.
+It was revealed the sculpture would cost around £450,000 to create, with the money coming entirely from cash that was earmarked for a piece of public art as part of the theatre’s regeneration project.

 7 November 2017